Online grooming is now

 "I am delighted that the Domestic Abuse Bill has been passed by the House of Commons [It] will have a profound and positive impact on millions of victims, survivors and children across the country."

 We’re also starting conversations to help keep children safe from sexual abuse

 Our PANTS campaign is about helping parents and teachers talk to children about keeping safe - without using scary words or even mentioning sex.

 With the help of our friendly dinosaur Pantosaurus, we’re teaching kids that their body belongs to them, they have a right to say no, and that they should tell an adult they trust if they’re worried or upset.

-With your help, we’ve already helped to make over 950,000 children safer through talking PANTS.
-Thousands of parents have had conversations, and teachers across the UK are using our lesson plans with their classes.
+With your help, over 1.5 million parents have had at least one conversation with their child about PANTS, and teachers across the UK are using our lesson plans with their classes.

 Get your PANTS pack for just 5 pounds from our online shop to help you Talk PANTS with your kids today.